 Let’s start with React by creating our first project.
 For that, we will use Vite, which is the official recommendation.

-Vite a modern build tool for web projects that provides an extremely fast development experience.
+Vite is a modern build tool for web projects that offers an extremely fast development experience.

 Prerequisites

-Before we dive into React, it is necessary to have these basic requirements:
+Before diving into React, you need these basic requirements:

 - Node.js and NPM: To manage dependencies and run scripts.

-That is, more or less the usual tools for any web development.
-But, in case you are not familiar with any, here are some links 👇.
+In other words, more or less the usual tools for any web development.
+But, in case you’re not familiar with some, I’ll leave some links below 👇.

 Creating a React Project